A Traditional Sailing Experience

 At 8:00, today’s guests are starting to congregate on the quayside.
 Irene is moored on a buoy, a short ride in the tender away.

 The tender is loaded up with lifejackets and our skipper jumps in for the short buzz across to Clovelly quay.
 After a quick introduction, the guests are instructed in donning the lifejackets and once all are safely wearing them, it’s back in the RIB (rigid inflatable boat) to return to Irene.
-It’s a climb up the rope ladder to get on board but all guests successfully manage it with the assistance of Zach and Brendan.
+It’s a climb up the rope ladder to get on board but all guests successfully manage it with the assistance of Alex and Martha.

 First there quick safety briefing to the guests whilst last minute preparations are made.
 It’s then on with the engines and away with the mooring strop.
 Irene is underway!

 Once the ship is a safe distance from any potential hazards, the engine revs are reduced and the newly signed on crew lend a hand to haul the halyards and raise the mainsail.
-Traditional sailing is hard work, but with some muscle from Zach and Brendan, the gaff is soon flying up the mast, pulling the rest of the sail below it.
+Traditional sailing is hard work, but with some muscle from Nico and Alex, the gaff is soon flying up the mast, pulling the rest of the sail below it.
 The throat halyard is made off as the last few feet of the peak is hauled up before also being secured.
 The main sail is up!
 The exercise is repeated for the mizzen sail and then the crew move for’ard to raise the four headsails.

 Now seems an appropriate time for some refreshment.
 Tea and coffee is produced from the galley accompanied by fresh bacon sandwiches.
 Our chef has been busy whilst the guests and crew have been hoisting the sails.
 It may be a traditional sailing experience but there’s no need to forego a few luxuries!
 Suitably refreshed, the guests have the opportunity to admire the scenery or get involved in sailing the ship.
 Whether it’s learning to helm her under the watchful eye of the crew, some instruction in producing the perfect long splice from Brendan or merely watching the world pass by as Irene serenely glides past the North Devon coast.